-41. What Is the Nature of God’s Love?
+31. What Is the Nature of God’s Love

 Not long after, that sister and I parted ways, but I never forgot about her.
 One day, I asked my leader how the sister was doing.
 The leader said: “At first she was in a very negative state and failed to understand the work of God.
 Later, she consciously adjusted her condition, and sought out God’s intention within the torment of her illness.
 Through God’s words, she began to know herself and realize that she had not had true belief.
-Within her belief there was still an element of “exchange,” still a desire to gain blessings through her belief in God.
+Within her belief there was still a view of trade with God, still a desire to gain blessings through her belief in God.
 She also identified many other elements of rebelliousness within herself.
 Once she had realized these things about herself, her health improved dramatically.
 She’s recovering day by day.
 She’s back down to three meals a day and her condition is much better.
-She’s even able to often fellowship about the truth to help the brothers and sisters of her host family….”
-When I heard this good news, I was truly shocked.
-I had thought that the torment of illness would wear down the sister’s resolve and cause her great suffering.
-Wracked by sickness, I believed she would end up groping in the darkness more and more.
+She’s even able to give frequent fellowship about the truth to help and sustain the brothers and sisters.”
+When I heard this good news, I felt happy for her.
+But at the same time, I more so felt shocked.
+I had thought that the torment of illness would wear down the sister’s willpower and cause her great suffering physically and mentally.
+Wracked by sickness, I believed she would end up groping in the darkness more and more on the road of believing in God.
 I even suspected that she might be unable to go on.
 Today, faced with the reality of her situation, I was left standing agape.
-Not only had she not lost faith in God, but, through the refinement of her illness, had actually come to understand God’s work and recognize her corruption.
+Not only had she not lost faith in God, but, through the refinement of her illness, she had actually come to understand God’s work and recognize her corruption.
 She had learned from her experience and had made improvements to her life.
 Was this illness not a manifestation of God’s true love and real salvation of man?

-Dear God, thank You for working through all aspects of my surroundings to correct my absurd and misguided way of thinking and allow me to see that even if Your love is not in line with our notions, its manifestation is always aimed at transforming and saving us.
+I prostrated myself before God and offered a prayer: O God, thank You for working through all aspects of my surroundings to remedy my absurd and misguided viewpoints on things and to allow me to see that, even if Your love is not in line with human notions, it is always there to transform and save us.
 Your love is always imbued with Your earnest intentions and Your ineffable wisdom.
-I also realize that I previously didn’t have the slightest understanding of You and didn’t comprehend that Your love is often hidden within the situations I encounter.
-Dear God, in honor of the love that You share with mankind, I offer You praise and gratitude!
+O God, in honor of the love that You share with mankind, I offer You praise and gratitude!
 I also hope that one day I too will receive this kind of love.
-Should this love be visited upon me, I vow to accept any degree of suffering, so that I may experience and testify to Your love.
+I vow to accept any degree of suffering so that I may experience and testify to Your love.